 Except for the Release Notes, which are always in HTML, our documentation is also available in PDF format, which you can get using the PDF download icon () that's visible when you are viewing an HTML topic.

 Pods that are running on older software versions do not get the benefits of new features and bug fixes that rely on having the latest pod version level.
-Find out how to update your pods in Microsoft Azure by reading Updating Your Horizon Cloud Pod.
+Learn about how your Horizon Cloud pods in Microsoft Azure are updated by reading Updates and Your Horizon Cloud Pod.
 Find out how to get the latest features for your cloud-connected Horizon pods by reading Configure Automated Updates of the Horizon Cloud Connector Virtual Appliance and Manually Update the Horizon Cloud Connector Virtual Appliance.
-For a link to the list of known issues, see the Horizon Cloud Release Notes.
+See the Horizon Cloud Release Notes for links to key things to know as well as links to information such as the list of known issues and known limitations.

 - Check out Horizon Cloud in the VMware Technology Network.